The Council and its Members have a central role in several other civic duties, activities and events in the town, these are:

 Planning and Development Consultation

 The Town Council has the right to be notified of any planning or development application made within the town, and the right to comment to the Planning Authority on the matter.
-The Council is thus an integral part of the development control process through the three-weekly meetings of the Plans Committee.
+The Council is thus an integral part of the development control process through the three-weekly meetings of the Development Management & Licensing Committee.

 Representation on External Bodies